-While all users can update their own individual accounts, only users with Maintenance Account and Administrative Access user roles have permissions to access the User Management functionality.
-You can only create new user accounts if logged in as one of these roles.
+While all users can update their own individual accounts, only users with Maintenance Account and Administrative Access user roles have permission to access the User Management functionality.
+You must be logged in as of these roles in order to create new user accounts.

 When you first install ThreatQ, the system creates a default user account, the Maintenance Account.
-You cannot delete this account, and you can use it to initially create other user accounts.
+You cannot delete this account.
+You can use it to initially create other user accounts.
 Each user account must have a unique username.